weinbusch/task-runner/README.md

 ### Run a command as administrator

-On Windows, use the `task_runner.Runner.runas` command to run command with elevated priviledges.
+On Windows, use the `task_runner.Runner.runas` command to run command with elevated privileges.
 For example, start apache installed as a service:

 ```python